 NOTE: Changing status from resident to commuter and moving off campus may affect and reduce financial aid.
 Students are encouraged to check with the Office of Financial Aid before making plans to change status and move off campus.
 Any student approved to change status and live off campus is automatically removed from the reservation list for a residence hall room and meal plan.
 Application forms to change status and live off campus may be obtained on TigerNet, under CU Life Handouts.
-Forms should be turned in to the Office of Student Services.
+Forms should be turned in to the Office of Student Services no later than (7) days before the first day of classes for the requested semester.
+Requests after this date will be deferred to the following semester.
 Failure to complete and process this form could keep the student from completing registration and/or attending classes.